openrewrite/rewrite-docs/concepts-and-explanations/javatemplate.md

 ```

 {% hint style="warning" %}
 It isn't always possible to include all the libraries a Recipe may want to reference on the runtime classpath.
 This is most frequently an issue when creating recipes that migrate between different versions of the same library.
-For example, if a recipe migrates Junit 4.0 to 4.13, only one of those versions of Junit can be on the classpath at a time.
+For example, if a recipe migrates JUnit 4.0 to 4.13, only one of those versions of JUnit can be on the classpath at a time.
 Recipes that migrate between library versions tend to have the older version on the runtime classpath, providing stubs for the newer types and methods.
 {% endhint %}

 #### From Stubs